-Students in grades 10-12 planning to pursue athletic activities for credit at Holmdel High School are required to submit a completed application to the Principal's Option II Review Committee no later than April 19, 2024.
+Students in grades 10-12 are eligible for Option II through pathways A-C. Students in grade 9 can participate in Option II through Pathway C only.
+Those planning to pursue athletic activities for credit at Holmdel High School must request this course through the scheduling portal and are required to submit a completed application to the Principal's Option II Review Committee no later than April 11, 2025.
+Off campus forms are due to the Supervisor of Health & PE by May 22, 2025.
 Each student's application will be reviewed on its own merit.
-Visit the Option II for Athletics webpage on our district's website for details and to access the application paperwork.
+Visit the Option II for Athletics webpage on our district's website for access to the application and more information, including the process to submit logs.
 Students must participate in one quarter of health class regardless of Option II status.
+Students without a regularly scheduled study hall (identified period in the schedule rotation) are eligible for Option II.
+Students with a regularly scheduled study hall (identified period in the schedule rotation) are not eligible for Option II.